What is the North Carolina Missions of Mercy?

 No. All services at an NCMOM clinic are provided on a first-come, first-served basis until we have reached our capacity for the day.
 Our capacity is determined by the number of professional volunteers present and cannot be predicted in advance of the opening of a NCMOM event.

-On Friday and Saturday mornings you should plan to arrive in the early morning hours.
-Patients usually begin arriving shortly after midnight.
-Patient registration, medical screening and dental examinations will begin at 6 AM Friday and Saturday for daytime clinics; and Friday at 5 PM for the Friday all night clinics.
-Please remember that services are provided on a first-come, first-served basis until we have reached our capacity for each day’s clinic hours or the Friday night clinic hours.
+You should plan to arrive in the early morning hours.
+Patients usually begin arriving around midnight.
+Dental examinations will begin at 6 AM.
+Please remember that services are provided on a first-come, first-served basis until we have reached our capacity for the day.

 What should I bring with me?